2007 United States gubernatorial elections

 United States gubernatorial elections were held in October and November 2007 in three states.
 The final results were a net change of zero among the parties.
 Republicans picked up the open seat in Louisiana and reelected incumbent Haley Barbour in Mississippi, while Democrats defeated Republican incumbent Ernie Fletcher in Kentucky.

 Going into the elections, the Democratic Party held 28 governors' seats, while the Republican Party held 22.
 Democratic and Republican candidates filed in all three states, and the Libertarian Party had ballot representation in Louisiana.

-Total results

-At the 2007 gubernatorial elections, all 55 United States governors' seats were occupied.
-Of the 55 seats, 31 were held by Democrats, 23 were held by Republicans, and one was held by a third party.
-In this election, however, only three of the 55 seats were being contested.
-Two were held by Republicans, and one was held by a Democrat.